stratum/stratum/stratum/hal/bin/barefoot/docker/README.md

 If you re-image your switch (reload ONL via ONIE), you will need to run these commands again.

-### Upload configs and script to the switch
+### Upload script to the switch

-You can simply copy the [stratum.flags][stratum-flags] file and a [chassis config file][chassis-config-dir] to your device.

-Or create a custom one if needed.

-You can place those configs in any directory, as long as the Docker can mount it to the container.

-You also need to upload [start-stratum-container.sh][start-stratum-container-sh] to the device so you can start the container easily.
+You can upload [start-stratum-container.sh][start-stratum-container-sh] to the device so you can start the container easily.

 ### Start the Stratum container